 - Place a “Finishing Pad” (very soft) onto your machine

 - Place a generous amount of wax onto the soft buffer pad

-- Using the buffer, spread the wax in a circular motion on the area of paintwork you are working on (Buffer not on)
+- Using the buffer, spread the wax in a circular motion on the area of paintwork you are working on (buffer switched off)

-- Set the machine to a lowish speed (around 3) and buffer the wax into the paintwork with little pressure
+- Set the machine to a lowish speed (around 3) and machine the wax into the paintwork with little pressure

 - Once the work area is evenly waxed, turn the machine off before lifting it off the paintwork

-- Buff the wax off with a microfiber towel by hand
+- Buff the wax off with a microfiber cloth

 The choice of car wax becomes even more complex when you have the option of a paste, liquid, spray and colored wax.

 Paste Wax is the most common and oldest form of wax that requires a bit of elbow grease to apply.